Cluster-Aware Grid Layout: Evaluation

 \subsubsection{Ablation Results}

-\weikai{Our study was designed to examine the impacts of both the global assignment phase and the local adjustment phase.
-The effectiveness was demonstrated by} comparing the associated methods using the six measures.
+comparing the associated methods using the six measures.
 The results presented in \cref{table:ablation} were averaged over the 11 datasets and 3 grid sizes, and full results are available in supplemental material.
 All our methods {preserved} proximity well, with scores above 0.99.
 Thus, our analysis mainly focused on compactness and convexity.
 Compared with the baseline, Ours-G improved compactness from 0.964 to 0.970. {Moreover, it also {showed} improvement on all four convexity measures, with more notable improvement on the area-based ones (area ratio and triple ratio)}.
 This is because the optimization of compactness leads to regular cluster shapes, which have higher scores in area-based measures.
 Regarding convexity measures, Ours-L(T) performed better than baseline/Ours-G/Ours-L(P) in terms of the area ratio and triple ratio, while Ours-L(P) surpassed baseline/Ours-G/Ours-L(T) with respect to the perimeter ratio and cut ratio.
 This indicates that optimizing an area-based convexity measure can lead to a large improvement on the other area-based measures due to their related optimization goals.
 The same applies to boundary-based measures.